If you are a mental health professional looking to level up your current practice, EMDR training can help you help your clients better.

 However, note that you can become certified in EMDR without the EMDRIA approval.
 There are various organizations that offer their own certification and regulations.

-EMDRIA helps you stay connected with all EMDR-related news, as well as providing an avenue for maintaining a proper code of ethics and for continued EMDR training, if needed.
+EMDRIA helps you stay connected with all EMDR-related news.
+It also provides an avenue for maintaining a proper code of ethics and for continued EMDR training, if needed.

 How much does EMDR training cost?